evert/evert.github.com/_posts/2017/2017-04-02-rest-collections-hal-and-http2.md

 > entities, not the entity that corresponds to the mapping at any particular
 > point in time.

-This parapgraph is the only place where the word 'collection' appears, and it basically says that it's just another resource.
+This paragraph is the only place where the word 'collection' appears, and it basically says that it's just another resource.
 This is good, because it tells us that collections are not a separate concept from other resources and should abide by the same constraints.